geraldwolff/AzureScriptsSamples/README.md

 # AzureScriptsSamples
-Collection of Script to generate report or download reports from Azure Using PowerShell .NOTES
+Collection of Scripts to generate reports or download reports from Azure Using PowerShell .NOTES

     THIS CODE-SAMPLE IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED